 “We’ll get you some later,” her mother said, reaching over to pat Natalia’s knee as if to comfort her.

 Natalia jumped.
 A door panel, concealed in the wall in front of them, opened to reveal an office.
 A man, dress in sandals and a rich ornate green robe, stepped out.
 In silence, he ushered them into the office with a wave of his hand.
 She felt him staring at her, hardly giving her parents a glance.

-Natalia swallowed hard as she rose.
+Natalia swallowed hard when she rose.
 The office beyond the door was more lavishly decorated than the waiting room.

-“Your Lordship,” both her parents said as they settled into chairs in front of the desk with Natalia sandwiched between them.
+“Your Lordship,” both her parents said while they settled into chairs in front of the desk with Natalia sandwiched between them.

 “I’ve received your application,” the Lord Abbot said.

 Natalia felt as if they were inconveniencing him by their presence.
 He never even rose from his desk, denying them any respect.
 She also noted with distaste that he didn’t even bother to introduce himself.
-Of all the times she’d seen him on the news, he’d only been called by his title.
+Of all the times she had seen him on the news, he had only been called by his title.
 She wondered if anyone knew his real name.
-She set her face to show no emotion, hating him immensely.
+She set her face to show no emotion, already hating him immensely.

-“Excellent to hear,” her father said, rising and placing an envelope on the desk.
+“Excellent to hear,” her father said, rising to place an envelope on the desk.

 “The application will be reviewed by our board, and you should know in a week or so.”
 His eyes fleetingly took in the envelope.

-Natalia stiffened as his eyes moved over to her.
+Natalia stiffened when his eyes moved over to her.
 She had the odd feeling he was staring at her breasts.
 His look was creepy, but his words gave her a ray of hope.
 She feared they would take her at once.
-She had time to plan an escape.
+There was time to plan an escape.